PROTECTING NEW ART PURCHASES

-Always protect it from heat and direct sunlight.
+Always protect artwork from heat and direct sunlight.

 - How to Hang

-Use the appropriate type of art hangers.
-Go with a professional service when
+Use the appropriate type of art hanging device.
+Go with a professional

 - Type of Hangers Heeded

-There are special types of picture hangers for artworks, ask the gallery
+There are special types of picture hangers for artworks; the gallery

-Professional framing stores and shops usually have hangers available for
+Professional framing stores and shops sell hanging devices.

 - Professional Installation Services

-These are usually available in large cities and galleries can refer if needed.
+These are usually available in large cities; galleries can give you a referral.

 - Storage Options

-Be careful with wet basements, and always keep artworks 3 inches off the floor.
+Be careful with wet basements, and always keep artworks three inches off of the floor.

 - Artwork Details

-Document your artwork fully, be sure to include size, current condition, type of Artwork.
+Document your artwork fully: include size, current condition, type of artwork.

-you know the correct title and date of the artwork.
-How's it framed and what's the prominent
+and make sure you know the correct title and date of the artwork.
+How was it framed

 subject matter of the art?